uxlfoundation/oneAPI-spec/README.rst

 ------------------

 Changes are submitted as PR's to this repo.
 PR's and push trigger the CI to build the doc and save it as an artifact.
+If you are working in a fork on github, commits to the main branch will build and publish the doc in the github pages associated with the repo.

 ------
 Docker